 - Discuss background, culture, and experience with the organization

 - Identify current challenges and desired outcomes

 - Review past assessments, evaluations, and feedback

-- Identify appropriate assessments: communication style (DiSC) and emotional Intelligence (EQ360)
+- Identify appropriate use of assessments including communication styles (DiSC) and emotional intelligence (EQ360)

 Supervisor Lost His Cool: